-fit Fit the model from the data in X and the lab get_params([deep]) Get parameters for this estimator. predict Predicts the labels for the given data. score(X, y[, sample_weight]) Return the mean accuracy on the given test data and labels. set_params(params) Set the parameters of this estimator.
+fit Fit the model from the data in X and the labels in y. get_params([deep]) Get parameters for this estimator. predict Predicts the labels for the given data. score(X, y[, sample_weight]) Returns the mean accuracy on the given test data and labels. set_params(params) Set the parameters of this estimator.